iPazooki/ValueObjectCore/README.md

   }
 ```

-### Contributing
+## Contribution

-Please feel free to contribute this project by forking it or give it a star if you find it useful :)
+You are encouraged to contribute to this project by forking it or giving it a star if you find it valuable :)